kstenerud/concise-encoding/cte-specification.md

 #### Referring Pseudo-objects

-"Referring" pseudo-objects refer to the next object following at the current container level.
+_Referring_ pseudo-objects refer to the next object following at the current container level.
 This will either be a real object, or a visible pseudo-object

 #### Invisible Pseudo-objects

-Invsible pseudo-objects are effectively invisible to referring pseudo-objects, and are skipped over when searching for the object that is being referred to.
+_Invsible_ pseudo-objects are effectively invisible to referring pseudo-objects, and are skipped over when searching for the object that is being referred to.

 ### Marker

-A marker is a referring, invisible pseudo-object that tags the next object with a [tag name](#tag-name), such that it can be referenced from another part of the document (or from a different document).
+A marker is a _referring_, _invisible_ pseudo-object that tags the next object with a [marker ID](#marker-id), such that it can be referenced from another part of the document (or from a different document).

-A marker begins with the marker initiator (`&`), followed immediately (with no whitespace) by a [tag name](#tag-name).
+A marker begins with the marker initiator (`&`), followed immediately (with no whitespace) by a [marker ID](#marker-id).

 Rules:

  * A marker cannot mark an object in a different container level.
-For example: `(begin-list) (marker+tag) (end-list) (string)` is invalid.
+For example: `(begin-list) (marker+ID) (end-list) (string)` is invalid.
- * Marker tags must be unique in the document; duplicate marker tags are invalid.
+ * Marker IDs must be unique in the document; duplicate marker IDs are invalid.
- * Marker tags must be followed by whitespace.
+ * Marker IDs must be followed by whitespace.

 Example: